mmahsereci/mmahsereci.github.io/_projects/emukit.md

 category: software
 ---

 EmuKit is a highly adaptable Python toolkit for decision-making under uncertainty.
+It's main packages provide methods for Bayesian optimization, Bayesian quadrature and experimental design.
-Its core components is an active learning loop that unifies several active machine learning methods such as experimental design, Bayesian optimization and Bayesian quadrature.
+The core package contains and active learning loop that unifies functionality of those methods.

+Emukit's main features is that is it backend agnostic to the modeling backend.
+Hence, custom models in the Python ecosystem, can be wrapped into Emukit's interfaces and make use of active data selection.
+This is particularly useful if it is not possible to port the custom model to another library.

+Further, Emukit is composed of classes and interfaces that mimic the practical choices of a machine learning practitioner.
-EmuKit's design allows the user to customize the learning algorithm easily, by switching out or adding new components (plug-and-play).
+Hence, it is possible to design customize methods quite easily, by switching out or adding new components that seamlessly integrate with the rest of the codebase (plug-and-play).
-Further, EmuKit provides an interface for the surrogate model, such that custom models can be integrated into the code quickly.

 I am one of the original authors and a co-maintainer of EmuKit.